NilFoundation/dbms-python/docs/threading.rst

 HTTP Sessions
 =============

-When :ref:`ArangoClient` is initialized, a `requests.Session`_ instance is created per ArangoDB host connected.
+When :ref:`DbmsClient` is initialized, a `requests.Session`_ instance is created per DbmsDB host connected.
 HTTP requests to a host are sent using only its corresponding session.
 For more information on how to override this behaviour, see :doc:`http`.